 The increase in longevity results mainly from advances in public health, such as improved hygiene and vaccines.
 Advances in medical science, including antibiotics, drug therapies for heart disease, hypertension, cancer, and diabetes have also led to improvements in longevity.
 However, life expectancy has increased more for some people than others.
-According to the Centers for Disease Control and Prevention, 65-year-old white men will live almost two years longer, on average, than 65-year-old black men.
-Further, the life expectancy for white women without a high school diploma has actually dropped by five years.
+According to the Centers for Disease Control and Prevention, 65-year-old white men will live on average almost two years longer than 65-year-old black men.
+Further, the life expectancy for white women without a high school diploma has dropped by five years.

-AARP believes that the nation’s health care system is in critical need of reform.
-According to the OECD, the US spends more on medical care than any other industrialized nation, yet falls short with regard to access, efficiency, equity, and outcomes.
-Research has identified serious and pervasive problems with the system’s quality of care, as well as disparities in access and treatment.
-Despite a decrease in the number of uninsured people since the enactment of the Patient Protection and Affordable Care Act (ACA) in 2010, many people still either lack coverage or are underinsured due to uncovered services, high deductibles, and other cost-sharing.
+The nation’s health care system is in critical need of reform.
+The U.S. spends more on medical care than any other industrialized nation, yet falls short with regard to access, efficiency, equity, and outcomes.
+Research has identified serious and pervasive problems with quality of care, as well as disparities in access and treatment.
+Despite an increase in the number (and percentage) of insured individuals since the enactment of the Affordable Care Act (ACA) in 2010, many people still lack coverage or have trouble affording it.
 Because reforming the health care system requires attention to many issues, implementing reform is a long-term endeavor that will require changes to the infrastructure; changes in expectations, behavior, and practices of all stakeholders and throughout the delivery system; ongoing research; and provider and consumer education.

-The ACA lays the groundwork for progress in this endeavor by creating a framework for near-universal coverage.
-It expanded public coverage for poor adults who were previously ineligible for Medicaid, changed insurance rules to make private health insurance markets fairer and more accessible, and now provides subsidies for those without access to employer-sponsored coverage who may have trouble affording insurance.
+However, the ACA lays the groundwork to create a framework for near-universal coverage.
+It expanded public coverage for poor adults who were previously ineligible for Medicaid, changed insurance rules to make private health insurance markets fairer and more accessible, and provided subsidies for those without access to employer-sponsored coverage who may have trouble affording insurance.
 The law also made several reforms to Medicare, including expanding prescription drug benefits and coverage of preventive services and encouraging adoption of health information technology, such as electronic health records.
-These and other aspects of the law are discussed later in this chapter.
+These and other aspects of the ACA are discussed later in this chapter.

 AARP is committed to realizing the promise of the ACA despite national and state fiscal challenges to publicly funded health programs, as well as ongoing opposition to the law by some national and state leaders and business interests affected by the reforms.
 AARP is also committed to strengthening and improving the law.